 - Analysis of Two-Mode Networks with Python (Demival Vasques Filho, Leibniz Institute of European History Mainz)

 The workshop programme is supported by the Digital History & Hermeneutics Doctoral Training Unit (DTU) of the C2DH, funded by the Luxembourg National Research Fund (FNR), and will be free of charge.
-Participants will be able to register for the workshops when registration for the conference opens at 1st of April.
+Participants will be able to register for the workshops when registration for the conference opens.